Ice Stories

 Update on Greenland’s Glaciers

-CHICAGO, ILLINOIS-- Last time we saw Mark Fahnestock was in Greenland, as he was wrapping up his season's field work on the Jakobshavn Isbræ, one of the most productive and fastest-moving glaciers in the world.… {Read More »}
+CHICAGO, ILLINOIS-- Last time we saw Mark Fahnestock was in Greenland, as he was wrapping up his season's field work on the Jakobshavn Isbræ, one… {Read More »}

 Glaciers and the Simple Life in Antarctica’s Dry Valleys